-- She participates in track and field, land yachting, and was even a triathlete before her disease took away her movement.
-It’s worth noting that although she earned a silver medal in the Río games in 2016, it is just one of the many trophies she’s received:
+She participates in track and field, land yachting, and was even a triathlete before her disease took away her movement.
+It’s worth noting that although she earned a silver medal in the Río games in 2016, it is just one of the many trophies she received in her career.

-- She has also won awards on numerous occasions in her country.
-According to her, the award that has made her the happiest is the award she received from the Flamenco Sports Writers Association that recognized her strength, her character and her outstanding example.
+- She also won awards on numerous occasions in her country.
+According to her, the award that has made her the happiest is the award she received from the Flamenco Sports Writers Association that recognized her strength, her character, and her outstanding example.

 A Degenerative Disease

 Marieke suffers from a degenerative muscular disease that left her in a wheelchair from a very early age.
 The real problem is not in the incapacity itself, but the physical suffering she endures every day.

 Marieke has been fighting her condition every day for 20 years.
 She sees her own body respond a bit less every year that goes by.

 Sometimes she passes out, has epileptic seizures, experiences intense pain, and she knows that she will go blind in a short amount of time.
 She currently only has 20% of her vision.
 In a few months or in a few years she will be completely overcome by darkness.

 With this chronic illness, she is sentenced to a life of permanent disability.

 Vervoort knew what was going to happen from a very early age.
 After the diagnosis, she admitted that she had even contemplated suicide.
 However, something happened.